McVicker's Theater

-McVicker's Theater (1857–1984) was a playhouse in Chicago, Illinois, United States.
+McVicker's Theater (1857–1984) was a playhouse in Chicago, Illinois.
 Built for actor James Hubert McVicker, the theater was the leading stage for comedic plays in Chicago's early years.
 It often hosted performances by Edwin Booth, who married McVicker's daughter and was once targeted there in an attempted murder.
 Adler & Sullivan designed a remodel in 1883.
 Although destroyed in two fires, including the Great Chicago Fire, McVicker's remained an operating theater until 1984.
 It was demolished the next year.

 History

+Background

 James Hubert McVicker was born in New York City, New York on February 14, 1822.
 His father James died shortly after his birth, so he was raised by his mother Nancy and two siblings.
 He attended some public school before apprenticing as a printer when he was ten.
 For the next five years, he operated machines in New York printing houses.
 In October 1837, he was hired as an apprentice for the Republican in St. Louis, Missouri, and was named a journeyman three years later.
 However he found little enjoyment in the trade and he decided to acquire a classic education.

 In 1843, he entered a production at the St. Charles Theater in New Orleans, Louisiana.
 McVicker traveled to various cities around the country to perform.
 In April 1848, he settled in Chicago, Illinois.
 The comedian who had worked at John Blake Rice's theater was just about to leave and Rice offered his position to McVicker.
 His first performance there was on May 2, 1848, in My Neighbor's Wife.
 His wife also performed, starring in Hue and Cry.
 McVicker starred opposite Rice's wife in Lend Me Five Shillings on April 27, 1849.

+Two years after the death of Dan Marble, McVicker purchased the right to use his plays from the family estate.
+He went on a national tour and then toured England in 1855.